dionysos-dev/Dionysos.jl/BipedRobot/ZMPBipedRobot/examples/README.md

-# How to run the code
-# How to open and run the 7380xing/Dionysos.jl project
+# How to install and run the 7380xing/Dionysos.jl project

 * Install Julia
 * Open git Bash and go to your desired directory `~/`